 4.1 Board balance and mix

-4.1.2 Whilst the Company’s Articles of Association stipulate a minimum of two (2) Directors, the Board is cognizant of the need to keep its size at a reasonable level vis-a-vis the needs of the Company in order to be effective.
+4.1.2 Whilst the Company’s Constitution stipulate a minimum of two (2) Directors, the Board is cognizant of the need to keep its size at a reasonable level vis-a-vis the needs of the Company in order to be effective.
 Accordingly, the Board shall, from time to time, examine its size with a view to determine the impact of its number upon its effectiveness and which fairly reflects the investment in the Company by shareholders other than the significant shareholder(s).

 4.1.5 The Board identifies and appoints from amongst its members, a senior independent non-executive Director to whom the concerns of Directors and Shareholders of the Company may be conveyed.
 The name of the senior independent non-executive Director will be disclosed in the Annual Report of the Company.